The Daring Gourmet

 How to Serve Dosa

 Dosas are traditionally served hot with chutney, with sambar, or stuffed with a variety of vegetarian fillings.
-The most popularly filling is potato masala.
 Though it is traditionally a vegetarian dish, you can fill your dosa with your choice fo meats, poultry or seafood.
 Most recently I had a ton of greens in my garden that needed to be harvested and I sauteed those along with some chicken to make a curry and used that as a filling in my dosas.
 My family devoured them and asked for seconds.

 Dosas are usually served with savory sides and fillings but can also be served with sweet ones.